Interviewsand Articles

 RW: You've written about feminist thought, right?

-RW: So people hear the word “descent” and think, "going down," a direction the culture has nothing good to say about.
+RW: So people hear the word “descent” and think "going down."

 FS: That's why the women didn't like the title of my book.
 But if you read The Descent of Man you'll see that it's about the ascent of man, how he grew to a higher status.
 I found this book actually more interesting in many ways than The Origin of Species.

-RW: There's an automatic struggle in the processes of life, and certainly the Darwinian analysis shows this to be pretty mechanical, the random appearances of favoring mutations etc.…
+RW: There's an automatic struggle in the processes of life, and certainly the Darwinian analysis shows this to be pretty mechanical, the random appearances of favorable mutations etc.…

 FS: Yes, but this woman wanted me to see is that The Descent of Man had a different theme to it than what Darwin is usually associated with.
 It had to do with the inevitable struggle to rise to another position.
 It isn't automatic, she would say.
 Any progress begets its opposition, and you'll have to face that.